MAlessandrini-Univpm/an1310-python/README.md

 This is a simple python implementation of the AN1310 bootloader for PIC microcontrollers (see relevant application note from Microchip).
 The bootloader is used to program a PIC MCU through a serial port, most likely an USB-to-serial converter, provided you have the bootloader firmware already programmed in the PIC itself.

-The program can be invoked with just the executable file as argument (in hex format) and it will try to autodetect the serial port (see below).
-Otherwise the you can pass the port name with `-p` parameter.
+The program can be invoked with just the executable file (in hex format) as argument and it will try to autodetect the serial port (see below).
+Otherwise you can pass the port name with `-p` parameter.
 Try `./an1310.py -h` for help.

 Currently it only supports the PIC16F887, but see below for extensions.
 The procedure is as follows:
 - assert break on serial port and ask user to reset the PIC